Angie’s List, the pioneer in online reviews since 1995, is facing challenging times with the recent proliferation of free review sites.

 Many of the members of Angie’s list (that lists mostly home-improvement services and contractors) feel that the value proposition is quite simple; when they are going to invest upwards of $50,000 on a home renovation or related cost, they are willing to spend a few extra dollars to ensure that they are reaching a network of people who have given honest, real-life recommendations of services they have used themselves.

-According to the company’s second quarter 2014 results, Angie’s list has 2.8 million paid memberships as of the end of June, which is up from the 2.2 million the year before and 820,000 in 2011.
+According to the company’s second-quarter 2014 results, Angie’s list has 2.8 million paid memberships as of the end of June, which is up from 2.2 million the year before and 820,000 in 2011.

 Some of you may be wondering: why hasn’t any of this growth resulted in an increase in profits?
 It is likely due to the expansion into new markets; Angie’s List is now offered in 253 areas of the country, up from about 200 in 2012.

 Angie’s List has also been forced to downscale the price of its memberships in order to remain competitive with other, free-to-use review sites such as Yelp, Google+, Citysearch, etc. You can now expect to pay about a little over $12 for an annual membership, which is over half of the $36 membership fee they were charging ten years ago.
 And it’s fairly easy to get an online coupon code that will discount that fee anywhere from 30-40% off.